anoobsa/TURTLE-ROAD-CROSSING-GAME/README.md

 Note:

-1.If turtle module is not present in your code runnning platform,then install turtle module and rerun the code.(Pycharm contains inbuilt turtle module)
+1. If turtle module is not present in your code runnning platform,then install turtle module and rerun the code.(Pycharm contains inbuilt turtle module)
 2. Dont run the files separtely.
 Run the MAIN file alone.

 About the Game: